jdw1996/jdw1996.github.io/_src/2020-03-31-baseball-games-i-attended-in-2019.md

 Barrie led 11-4 going into the ninth inning, with four of those runs coming from a grand slam, but Kitchener managed to score five runs in the bottom of the ninth.
 It wasn't quite enough, but the fact that the Panthers made it look possible for them to win---that's the sort of thing that makes me love baseball.

-Sunday, May 19, was also notable in my sports fandom as the night the Toronto Raptors started their comeback against the Milwaukee Bucks in the NBA's Eastern Conference finacomeback against the Milwaukee Bucks in the NBA's Eastern Conference finals.
+Sunday, May 19, was also notable in my sports fandom as the night the Toronto Raptors started their comeback against the Milwaukee Bucks in the NBA's Eastern Conference finals.
-Toronto had lost the first two games of the best-of-seven, but on May 19 they won 112-118 in double overtime.
+Toronto had lost the first two games of the best-of-seven, but on May 19 they won 118-112 in double overtime.
 They went on to win the next three straight, and then beat the Golden State Warriors in six to win the NBA championship for the first time in franchise history.
 More on that below.